prydin/classab-amp-mosfet/README.md

 transistor works too, but would have been harder to attach to the heat sink.

 ### Output stage
-Here I am using some very common components.
-BD139/BD140 transistors as the first stage of the Darlington pair and MJL3281/MLJ1302 for the final stage.
-The final transistors can handle 200W, so they are definitely a bit overkill.
-However, they performed better than
+The output stage consists of a complementary pair made up of IRFP240/9240 MOSFETs with a 330ohm gate resistor.
-TIP35/TIP36 in the simulator and headroom is never a bad thing to have.
-Before the signal reaches the speaker, it is passed through a snubber and a Zobel network to further improve stability.
+Before the signal reaches the speaker, it is passed througha snubber and an inductor to further improve stability.

 ### Short circuit projection
-To protect against short circuits, overcurrent and catastrophic DC output, two transistors are fitted that measure the curremt across the degeneration resistors and shut off the base current to the final Darlington stage when the current reaches approximately 4A.
+Rather than the "base current thief" arrangement in the BJT version, I'm solely relying on a pair of zener diodes to keep the gate voltage about 5V above or below the source voltage.
+This limits the power to about 50W and results in fairly soft clipping.

 ### Output coil
 The output coil is realized simply by winding 10-12 turns of 16 AWG wire around R21.
 See the photo below!